Pioreactor/docs.pioreactor/developer-guide/25-Calibrations/01-Calibrations.md

 ## Tips

- - use the Python library `click` to create an interactive CLI for your calibration protocol.
+ - use session-based `SessionStep` flows to define CLI and UI behavior in one place.
  - the pair `(device, calibration_name)` must be unique.
 The final directory structure looks like `~/.pioreactor/storage/calibrations/<device>/<calibration_name>.yaml`
  - The `x` variable should be the independent variable - the variable that can (in theory) be set by you, and the measurement variable `y` follows.
 For example, in the default OD calibration, the independent variable is the OD, and the dependent variable is the Pioreactor's sensor's voltage.
 This is because we can vary the OD as we wish (add more culture...), and the Pioreactor's sensor will detect different values.
  - Another way to look at this is: "where does error exist"?
 Typically, there will be error in the "measurement" variable (voltage for OD calibration, RPM measurement for stirring calibration, etc.).
 In practice, we only have the measurement variable, and wish to go "back" to the original variable.